HMCS Grilse: Service history

-Constructed for Peter Rouss the son of an industrialist, the yacht was built by Yarrows Shipbuilding at their Scotstoun yard in Glasgow, Scotland.
+Constructed for Peter Rouss, the son of an industrialist, the yacht was built by Yarrow Shipbuilders at their Scotstoun yard in Glasgow, Scotland.
 The third of Rouss' vessels named Winchester, the yacht was launched in 1912 and completed in June of that year.
 In 1915, Canadian industrialist and millionaire Jack Ross was sent to the United States to acquire ships for the Royal Canadian Navy.
 Ross purchased Winchester for $100,000.
 At the time, an embargo was in place preventing the sale of any ship to belligerents in the war.
 The American government discovered the sale and attempted to block the transaction, but Ross managed to get out of the country with the ship.
-Ross was later reimbursed by the federal government.
+Ross was later reimbursed by the Canadian government.

-After arrival in Halifax, Nova Scotia it was arranged for the conversion of Winchester for military use.
-The ship was sent to Canadian Vickers in Montreal and armed with two 12-pounder guns, one fore, placed on the forecastle and one aft, placed on the quarterdeck.
+After arrival in Halifax, Nova Scotia, Winchester was converted for naval use at Canadian Vickers in Montreal.
+She was armed with two 12-pounder guns, one fore, placed on the forecastle and one aft, placed on the quarterdeck.
 A 14 in torpedo tube was sited amidships.
 The aft deckhouse was removed to make room for the torpedo tube and the three torpedoes that were to be carried on deck.
 The mast was moved forward to directly behind the bridge and a second mast was installed to give the vessel a horizontal antenna to improve radio communications.
 There were also some alterations to the crew quarters to make room for the larger number required in a warship.